 Last minute projects?
 Me?
 Umm, never.
 Always.
 Never.
 Um, me always.

-This free chunky wool blanket pattern and this pattern on my blog are super duper FAST knits.
+This chunky wool blanket pattern and this one are super duper FAST knits.
 You can start and finish a project in a weekend.
 A weekend !! <—I screamed that.
 The chunky knit blanket kits are here on my blog now too!
 Hey, knitting will keep you from unraveling.

 Make knitting your weekend plan!

 Note to self: I just ate popcorn for dinner and liquorice for dessert, so take my words with a grain of salt.
 I’m clearly not skilled at responsible life decisions.

 Need some tassel inspiration?
 Truth is, I love buying throw blankets online too!
 Shopping malls make me want to kick people in the back of the knees.